lkovanen/TMFinder/README.md

 Python code for handling temporal motifs
 ----------------------------------------

 The `python` subdirectory contains python scripts that should prove useful for analysing and visualizing temporal motifs in the output file.
-The code relies on PyBliss for calculating graph isomorphisms>
+The code relies on PyBliss for calculating graph isomorphisms.

 1. [Download and install PyBliss][bliss], the Python wrapper for bliss.
   	PyBliss uses version 0.50 of bliss (this comes with the PyBliss